 Pages shifting during loading

 How often are you about to click a link on a page only to find the page shifts and you end up clicking something else?

 Websites load and display elements at different speeds.
-This could be because of the actual sequence of loading different types of element, or the file size of a particular element causing it to load more slowly than elements further down the page.
+This could be because of the actual sequence of loading different types of elements, or the file size of a particular element causing it to load more slowly than elements further down the page.
 It could also be because an image gets loaded and then resized by the web page.
-Often, external resources such as adverts, take slightly longer to load, and then disrupt the page loading when they do arrive.
+Often, external resources such as adverts, take slightly longer to load and then disrupt the page loading when they do arrive.

-It makes it a poor user experience if a visitor is trying to read content which is jumping about as other elements are loading.
+It makes it a poor user experience if a visitor is trying to read content that is jumping about as other elements are loading.
 Even worse if they have spotted a link they want to click, which then shifts, revealing an advert link, just as they click it.

-Popups and slide-in elements (‘Interstitials’)
+Pop-ups and slide-in elements (‘Interstitials’)